minio/docs/source/reference/minio-mc/mc-idp-ldap-accesskey-create-with-login.rst

    :depth: 2

-.. mc:: mc idp ldap accesskey create
+.. mc:: mc idp ldap accesskey create-with-login

-.. versionadded:: mc RELEASE.2023-12-23T08-47-21Z
+.. versionadded:: mc RELEASE.2024-04-18T16-45-29Z

 Description
 -----------

 .. start-mc-idp-ldap-accesskey-create-desc

-The :mc:`mc idp ldap accesskey create` allows you to add LDAP access key pairs.
+The :mc:`mc idp ldap accesskey create-with-login` uses interactive terminal-based login in prompt to authenticate with the external AD/LDAP server and generate access keys for use with MinIO.

 .. end-mc-idp-ldap-accesskey-create-desc